Log viewer setup

 | Samba | Backup |

-I use AWStats to keep track of the usage of my web sites and mail server.
-Setting it up is quite simple
+I use AWStats and Munin to keep track of the usage of my web sites and mail server.
+Setting them up is quite simple.

 Installation